 In these stories you can see Pratt’s art developing and simplifying compared to the South Sea and Irish adventures that precede it – not that he ever drew in a tight or particularly polished way.
 There are more heavy blacks, more very simple landscape backgrounds, and more use of patterning.
 Absent are the heavily detailed buildings and machinery often added by his studio of assistants.
 The line is looser and freer than in previous works – although nowhere near as simplified as it becomes towards the end of Pratt’s life.
 On the first page of the fourth story, for instance, a random series of black and white lines develops, as the viewpoint draws back, to the stripes on the side of a zebra and from the zebra the viewpoint develops out into a series of landscapes, before the characters are introduced, giving a sense of the importance of the land, the situation, in how the story is driven.

 The Ethiopian is one of the best sections of the Corto saga, a series of tales in which no one is right, set in a landscape that encourages great heroism and great risk-taking.
 It’s exciting and informative and wholly engrossing, a great marriage of sparse storytelling and sparse art.

-This was previously available under the title Corto in Africa, and also included a useful introduction, and some of Pratt’s notes and photograph to introduce the less historically-minded reader to the background.
+This was previously available under the title Corto in Africa, and also included a useful introduction, along with some of Pratt’s notes and photographs to introduce the less historically-minded reader to the background.
 They’re mystifyingly absent from the otherwise far superior Eurocomics edition.